ShashaankV/LIFbump/README.md

 Such models have been used to emulate the dynamics of working memory based on single neuron recordings during delay, oculomotor tasks.
 The simulation shows how stability is affected by the balance of excitation (NMDA) and inhibition (GABA), and by density.
-Density is altered by changing the neuron number but fixing the total field distance, such that an increase in neurons number leads to more densely packed neurons.
+Density is altered by changing the neuron number but fixing the total field distance, such that an increase in neuron number leads to more densely packed neurons.
 Synaptic footprints and inputs are normalized.
 The network has periodic boundary conditions to avoid edge effects.